iolla-net/Fitrgrid/README.md

 Fitrgrid has been (re)built from the ground up for small screen first web development and adds a new extra-wide grid option.
 Fitrgrid CSS weighs in at the same 4KB (uncompressed) file size of the original project and works well with modern mobile and desktop web browsers - some older ones too.

-## NEW: Flexbox retrofit.
+## NEW: Flexbox refit.
 Floats and clearfix begone!

 ##  Basic Setup